omnistreams/omnistreams-spec/README.md

 # Introduction

-omnistreams aims to be a specification for a system to stream data around.
+omnistreams aims to be a specification defining a data streaming system.
 The project has the following core goals:

 1. Language-agnostic interfaces and semantics for barebones readable (producer) and